Last updated: August 2022

 Targeted Consultation Survey

-To inform work on this proposal, in December 2020-January 2021, we invited berry, leafy vegetable and melon producers and processors to participate in a consultation survey.
+In December 2020 - January 2021, we invited berry, leafy vegetable and melon producers and processors to participate in a consultation survey.
 The purpose of the survey was to learn more about the business operations of these stakeholders, their food safety culture and the impacts of COVID-19.